List of Coronation Street characters introduced in 1960: Florrie Lindley

 After one trip to the bingo with Emily Nugent in 1963, Florrie won £100 but was mugged.
 She was relieved when Jerry Booth got her handbag back.

-In 1964, Florrie decided to make some changes to the shop, and opened a sub post office, and moving the door to stop the draughts.
-She took on Dennis Tanner as assistant, but he wasn't up to the job and was replaced by Irma Ogden.
-However, she was trying to distract herself from the loneliness she felt and occasionally she lashed out at Irma.
-One particularly bad day saw Florrie have a breakdown in the shop and throw a tin through the shop window, and collapse in a sobbing heap.
+In 1964, Florrie decided to make some changes to the shop.
+She opened a sub post office and moved the door to stop the draughts.
+She took on Dennis Tanner as assistant but he was not up to the job and was replaced by Irma Ogden.
+However, Florrie was trying to distract herself from the loneliness she felt and occasionally she lashed out at Irma.
+One particularly bad day saw Florrie have a breakdown in the shop, throw a tin through the shop window, and collapse in a sobbing heap.

-Shortly afterwards things picked up as Florrie returned to the shop against her Doctor's orders and she started seeing Irishman Tickler Murphy.
-Tickler was interested in the shop, and kept up the relationship until Florrie started talking about marriage, too soon apparently as he was afraid of commitment and fled back to Ireland.
+Shortly afterwards things picked up as Florrie returned to the shop against her doctor's orders and she started seeing Irishman Tickler Murphy.
+Tickler was interested in the shop and kept up the relationship until Florrie started talking about marriage, too soon apparently as he was afraid of commitment and fled back to Ireland.

-In 1965, Florrie's estranged husband Norman Lindley tracked her down and appeared at the shop, seeking a reconciliation.
-The neighbours were stunned that Florrie wasn't a widow as she had always claimed.
-Florrie wasn't sure how to react to him, as he said if she didn't go to Canada with him they might as well get a divorce.
+In 1965, Florrie's estranged husband Norman tracked her down and appeared at the shop, seeking a reconciliation.
+The neighbours were stunned that Florrie was not a widow as she had always claimed.
+Florrie was not sure how to react to him, as he said if she did not go to Canada with him they might as well get a divorce.

 Norman's head was turned by Elsie Tanner, and they went out while Norman laboured under the impression that Florrie was going to turn him down.
 Florrie deliberated over it but eventually went to Canada with Norman after all.